zalando/restful-api-guidelines/common-data-types/CommonDataTypes.md

           - country_code
         properties:
           salutation:
+            description: |
+              a salutation and/or title used for personal contacts to some addressee;
+              not to be confused with the gender information!
             type: string
             example: Mr
           first_name:
+            description: |
+              given name(s) or first name(s) of a person; may also include the middle names.
             type: string
             example: Hans Dieter
           last_name:
+            description: |
+              family name(s) or surname(s) of a person
             type: string
             example: Mustermann
           business_name:
+            description: |
+              company name of the business organization.
+Used when a business is the actual addressee; for personal shipments to office addresses, use `care_of` instead.
             type: string
             example: Consulting Services GmbH
         required: